My Goodness Kitchen

 • Add the fresh herbs (thyme, sage and bay leaf).

-• Add the butter and turn the heat to low.
-Cook for a further 3-minutes.
+• Go ahead and add the butter and turn the heat to low.
+Cook for a further 3-4 minutes.

-• Remove from the heat and add a splash of apple cider vinegar and season with the salt and pepper.
+• Remove from the heat and add a splash of vinegar and season with the salt and pepper.

-• Allow the gravy to sit for 10-minutes to continue infusing the flavours before straining in to a gravy jug.
-If the gravy is too thick, add a splash of water to thin.
+• Allow the gravy to sit for 5-minutes to continue infusing the flavours before straining into a gravy jug.
+Press the veggies into the sieve to get as much liquid out as you can.
+If the gravy is too thick, add a splash of water to thin it out.
 Return to the pan to warm if needed before serving.

 Prevent your screen from going dark